torque/mpv-progressbar/readme.md

 #### Building

-You must have [moonscript][moonscript] installed (particularly `moonc`, the compiler) and ruby.
-Run `./build.rb` from the root of the repository.
+You must have [moonscript][moonscript] installed (particularly `moonc`, the compiler) and GNUMake compatible make. `make` from the root of the repository.

 [normal]: https://github.com/torque/mpv-progressbar/raw/images/normal.png